POTS flare-up: Triggers, symptoms, and how to cope

 Method #3: Wearables and devices

 While any form of tracking is better than none, using a platform designed for complex conditions makes the process easier and more impactful.
-The Human Health app combines the flexibility of a journal with structured reports and insights you can actually act on, helping you move from feeling overwhelmed by flare-ups to feeling more in control of them.
+The Human Health app combines the flexibility of a journal with structured reports and insights you can actually act on, helping you feel more in control of your flare-ups.

 {{inline-cta-1}}